Your hardwood floors may look worn, but do you really need to refinish them?

 When should you consider refinishing your hardwood floors?

-Assessing these conditions can help you decide when refinishing is necessary to restore the beauty and functionality of your hardwood floors.
+Assessing the following conditions can help you decide when refinishing is necessary to restore the beauty and functionality of your hardwood floors.

 Deep scratches that penetrate the wood’s surface